Last Updated 17/1/2024

-The Perfumer: the craftsperson who builds the fragrance based on the idea.
+The Perfumer: the crafts person who builds the fragrance based on the idea.

-There are also a large number of supporting contributors you may never have considered: Farmers and Chemists grow and create new-to-the-world ingredients for perfumers to use, a team of Quality Control scientists ensure all ingredients have consistent smell from batch to batch, Product Designers create pack designs, Engineers convert the best pack design into bottle and cap molds, and develop new decoration processes, Graphic Designers create artwork for the cartons and specialist printers manufacture the cartons.
+Fragrance Evaluators: review the perfumer's work at different stages, suggesting changes based on the brand's olfactive identity and the customer market.
+There are also a large number of supporting contributors you may never have considered: farmers and chemists grow and create new-to-the-world ingredients for perfumers to use.
+A team of Quality Control scientists ensure all ingredients have consistent smell from batch to batch.
+Product Designers create pack designs, while Engineers convert the best pack design into bottle and cap moulds, and develop new decoration processes.
+Graphic Designers create artwork for the carton and specialist printers manufacture the cartons.

-What are your top 3 luxury fragrance recommendations?
+Our top 3 luxury fragrance picks:

 What’s the best way to store your luxury fragrance?